 - Complaints only rarely reach the appeal stage, but it is important that governing bodies are prepared to deal with them.
-At this stage, the Chair of Governors may wish to seek advice from the LA's Senior Education Officer and/or the appropriate diocesan authority. - The aim of the appeal to a panel of governors is to resolve the complaint and achieve a reconciliation between the school and the complainant.
+At this stage, the Chair of Governors may wish to seek advice from the LA's Senior Education Officer. - The aim of the appeal to a panel of governors is to resolve the complaint and achieve a reconciliation between the school and the complainant.
 However, it may only be possible to establish the facts of a situation and make recommendations about future action, and to satisfy the complainant that their complaint has been taken seriously. - It is important should a complaint reach the appeal stage, that the governing body is impartial and independent and is seen to be so.
 Individual complaints should not be considered by the full governing body.
-The governing body should therefore establish a panel to deal with complaints, by nominating a pool of three governors from which three can be drawn for any hearing. - Panel members should have had no prior involvement with the complaint.
-Generally, the Chair of Governors is not on the panel as s/he may be involved at the earlier stage.
+The governing body should therefore establish a panel to deal with complaints. - Panel members should have had no prior involvement with the complaint.
+The Chair of Governors may not be on the panel as s/he may be involved at the earlier stage.
 Governing bodies should have regard to the advantages of having a mix of types of governor on the panel and be sensitive to issues of equal opportunity in the composition of the panel. - Individual governors should not get involved in looking into complaints before this stage to avoid prejudicing their potential involvement.
 If individual governors are approached by parents or others with complaints, they should refer the complainant to the schools complaints procedure, making the necessary introduction to a member of staff or head teacher if appropriate. - Complaints that reach the appeal stage will do so because the complainant is not satisfied with the response so far.
 In this situation it is perhaps helpful for the governing body to view any complaint as being against the school rather than an individual staff member whose actions may have lead to the original complaint.